NicoBrun/ada2017/project/Nico.md

 And then, we will answer our questions with the dataset of the amazon review and the metadata previously cited.

 # A list of internal milestones up until project milestone 2
--Define the useful feature
+* Define the useful feature
--Clean the data
+* Clean the data
--Select the categories of product we want to analyse (Amazon has 24 categories of item) -Think about how to presents the project in term of data visualisation -Have our first results
+* Select the categories of product we want to analyse (Amazon has 24 categories of item)
+* Think about how to presents the project in term of data visualisation
+* Have our first results

 # Questions for TAa
 Is this project realisable and in the theme “data science for social good”?